“Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world.”

-The word “because” gives the reason why we must test religious people to see if they are truly from God.
-The reason is that “many false prophets have gone out into the world” representing themselves as from God Himself.
+The word “because” explains why we must test religious people to see if they are truly from God.
+The reason is that “many false prophets have gone out into the world,” representing themselves as from God Himself.

 False prophets always appear outwardly religious.